-Under Alternative B, impacts to soils on the site as a result of activities associated with the SLR term would be insignificant.
+Under Alternative B, impacts to soils on the site as a result of activities associated with the proposed subsequent period of extended operation would be insignificant.
 No refurbishment or plant modifications are currently scheduled that would result in soil impacts during the proposed subsequent period of extended operation.
 Minor ground disturbing activities associated with onsite maintenance activities could impact soils.
 With no changes to existing conditions with respect to soils anticipated during the proposed subsequent period of extended operation, there would be no anticipated incremental contribution to cumulative impacts to the region's soils associated with the continued operation of BFN.